 31 October 2023

-The Brain Tumours Bill aims to boost brain cancer care and research.
-It would set a yearly target for glioblastoma patients to take part in clinical trials, require brain cancer training for medical oncologists, ensure drugs licensed for tumours are trialled on brain tumour patients, require NHS neuro-oncology multidisciplinary teams to include a medical oncologist, and require drug manufacturers to make licensed tumour drugs available for brain tumour trials in specified circumstances.
+This Bill aims to boost brain cancer research and care by setting a yearly target for glioblastoma patients to take part in clinical trials.
+It would also require training for medical oncologists in brain cancers, and require that licensed tumour drugs be trialled in brain tumour patients; it further strengthens neuro-oncology multidisciplinary teams and requires drug manufacturers to make licensed tumour drugs available for brain tumour trials.

-The bill is at its first reading in the House of Commons.
-If it progresses, it would move on to further stages such as committee and report stages for scrutiny and potential amendments.
+The bill is at the 1st reading in the House of Commons.
+If it progresses, it will move to committee stage for scrutiny and then onward through Parliament.

 Generated 21 February 2026